Couples Styling

 Arrive clean shaven.
 If you have facial hair (beard, goatee, etc.) make sure it's well defined, with the surrounding areas cleaned up (including neck hairs).
 Facial hair that's not well-defined just ends up looking scruffy.

 Girls.
 Choose outfits that will accommodate various poses comfortably.
 If you’re wearing a bra, be sure the straps are concealed or look at strapless alternatives.
-It's a good idea to bring an extra pair of shoes as some areas may be a little tricky to access with heels/sandals :)
+It's a good idea to bring an extra pair of shoes just for walking around, as some areas may be a little tricky to access with heels/sandals :)

 Ladies.
 Hair and Make-up.